Valery Legasov: Death

 On 27 April 1988, the day after the second anniversary of the Chernobyl Nuclear Power Plant accident and one day before he was due to release the outcomes of the investigation into the causes of the disaster, Legasov hanged himself in the stairwell of his Moscow apartment (though some sources say inside his apartment, others in his office).
 He was buried at the Novodevichy Cemetery in Moscow.
 Legasov was 51 years old.
 By the time of his death, Legasov had been exposed to 150 rem (1.5 Sv) of radiation, which was far above safe levels.

 There are several theories concerning Legasov's motivations and state of mind.
 David R. Marples has suggested the adversity of the Chernobyl disaster on his psychological state was the factor leading to his decision to take his own life and that Legasov had become bitterly disillusioned with the failure of the authorities to confront the design flaws.
-Legasov's daughter commented "It was not an emotional breakdown, it was a deliberate, thoroughly considered act."
+Legasov's daughter commented, "It was not an emotional breakdown, it was a deliberate, thoroughly considered act."
 Ustynyuk emphasized the role of the harassment of Legasov by other scientific leaders in their resistance to organizational reform.
 Boris Shcherbina said of him: "Valery was too great, I loved him more than all the people I knew, he gave all of himself to work, to Chernobyl.
 He burnt out."
-Journalists Vladimir Stepanovich Gubarev and Yuriy Shcherbak claim that his suicide was a conscious attempt to draw attention to the lack of nuclear safety in the Soviet Union.
+Journalists Vladimir Gubarev and Yuriy Shcherbak claim that his suicide was a conscious attempt to draw attention to the lack of nuclear safety in the Soviet Union.